It's always a good idea to take pause and reflect on the saving progress you've made so far. Some of the questions you may find helpful include:

 Though the U.S. retirement crisis is a major problem facing savers, so too is the rising cost of college.
 Over the past 20 years, the cost of public, in-state tuition increased by 205% compared to its cost in the year 2000.
 Unfortunately, there’s little evidence that this trend will reverse.
-Fortunately, however, there are a number of federal programs available to help students and families pay for the cost of education.
+Fortunately, however, many federal programs are available to help students and families pay for the cost of education.
 In this article, we review five of those programs and show how borrowers can get more bang for their buck when it comes to education.

 Learn more about America’s most popular education savings account, the 529 College Savings Plan.
 With a 529 plan, not only can savers make tax-advantaged contributions to their account, but their money is able to grow while they save.
 Even better, these plans are simple and can be set up in the comfort of one’s own home.
 In this article, we discuss how a 529 plan works, review the advantages that a 529 plan offers, and demonstrate just how effective they can be at increasing savings.